On Arbitrary Predictions from Equally Valid Models: Results

-These findings challenge the assumption that high validation performance is a reliable indicator of a model’s generalization ability.
-Since validation performance does not consistently predict test performance, selecting the model with the highest validation performance becomes an \textit{arbitrary decision among several equally valid alternatives}.
+In summary, these findings imply that validation and test metrics alone cannot uniquely identify an \enquote{optimal} model.
 Crucially, even the initial model for which we perform a hyperparameter search is as good a draw as any other model from the set.
-Consequently, the standard model selection criteria -- namely, choosing the model with the highest validation set performance -- is not only inadequate but potentially harmful to the patients receiving inferior predictions.
+Selecting the model with the highest validation score becomes an arbitrary decision among other equally valid alternatives.
+Consequently, the standard selection criteria---choosing the model with the best validation performance---is not only inadequate but potentially harmful to patients receiving inferior predictions.